VincentMccord/Vincentrepo/README.md

-The rise of capitalism in the 17th century was accompanied by the emergence of modern banking practices, including the issuance of paper money, letters of credit, and banking services.
+The growth of urbanization and the rise of cities in Europe during the 18th century created new opportunities for trade, commerce, and industry, fostering economic development and social change.